-CLARKE COUNTY BOARD OF EDUCATION

-P.O.
-Box 936

-Grove Hill, AL 36451
+CLARKE COUNTY BOARD OF EDUCATION P.O.
+Box 936 Grove Hill, AL 36451

-, whose representative and responsible individual is This contact may be reached at: Phone: Address: Facility and Specific Location Date(s) of Rental Times of Rental Date(s) of Remai Rental Cost Clarke County Schools will furnish \$ Additional Charges for above User agre es to the following: e g, vacuuming, emptying trash, etc. (clean up charge may apply) 3.
-Damages to facility or furnishings w ill result in a damage fee.
-Agreed to on thisday of , 20, by and between:
+This agreement is entered into between een the Clark County Schools and

+, whose representative and responsible individual is

+This contact may be reached at: Phone :

+· Address:

+Facility and Specific Location

+Date(s) of Rental

+Times of Rental

+Rental Cost

+Clarke County Schools will furnish

+Additional Charges for above \$

+User agrees to the following:

+1. Clean up of site, including sweep ping, vacuuming, emptying trash, etc. (clean up charge may appl

+2. Furniture will be placed as desig ned upon rental (set-up fee may apply).

+Damages to facility or furnishing gs will result in a damage fee.

+, 20, by and between:

+Clarke County Schools Representati ve User Group Representative